Preston and Longridge Railway: Development

 By 1866, the plan to extend the line to Yorkshire had been revived.
 Fearing that the rival Midland Railway would buy the line to gain access to Preston, the Lancashire and Yorkshire Railway (L&YR) bought the line instead.
-From the following year, the line was owned jointly by the L&YR and the London and North Western Railway (LNWR) under the Lancashire and Yorkshire and London and North Western Railways Act 1896 (59 & 60 Vict. c. cxxxiv).
+From the passing of the London and North Western and Lancashire and Yorkshire Railways (Fleetwood, Preston and West Riding Junction Railway Vesting) Act 1867 (30 & 31 Vict. c. xcv), the line became owned jointly by the L&YR and the London and North Western Railway (LNWR).

 In 1885, Maudland Bridge Station was closed and passenger trains ran on to the adjacent LNWR main line to Preston Station, allowing connections to other railway lines for the first time.

 Whittingham Hospital branch

 In June 1889, a private branch line was opened northwards from to Whittingham Asylum two miles (3 km) away.
 As well as supplies, hospital staff and visitors were carried free of charge in converted goods brake vans.
 Trains (as many as twelve per day) were timed to connect with passenger trains at Grimsargh.

 The locomotives used on the hospital branch were industrial types with the exception of the ex-London, Brighton and South Coast Railway no. 357, Riddlesdown, which was purchased in February 1948 from British Railways for £745.

 The hospital line continued to operate long after the main branch closed to passengers in 1930.
 The hospital trains were now timed to connect with bus services at Grimsargh.
 The line eventually closed on 29 June 1957.